National Medicare Member Information

 National Coverage Determinations

 Throughout the year, the Centers for Medicare & Medicaid Services (CMS) may issue notifications of new coverage rules and Medicare benefits for additional services covered by the Medicare program or clarifications of existing covered services.
 These notifications are called National Coverage Determinations (NCDs).
 NCDs expand coverage for a specific service or set of services to Medicare beneficiaries.
 Services addressed by NCDs may be covered by PrimeTime Health Plan.
-The CMS requires PrimeTime Health Plan to notify members when NCDs are issued.
+CMS requires PrimeTime Health Plan to notify its members of this information on our website and via mail when NCDs are issued.

 What does this mean to me?